bvalientetecbeats/github-lambda-poc/README.md

 # github-lambda-poc

-This repo contains the source code to automatically update an AWS Lambda Function code using CodeBuild.
+This repo contains the source code to automatically update an AWS Lambda Function code using CircleCI.
+Services deployed:
+Lambda
+API Gateway